 So out to Home Depot, we ran with Richard in tow, that’s his name, by the way, so that when he is acting like a dick, and we call him Dick, it’s just part of his name!
 Lol!
 So far he is sweet as can be and not a dick at all, but he also isn’t protecting hens yet so that means nothing!😆

-This is 2’x4′ and a little over 5′ tall, so I wouldn’t put more than 2…maybe 3 chickens in it!
+This small chicken coop is just that…small!
+Lol!
+It measures 2’x4′ and a little over 5′ tall, so I wouldn’t put more than 2…maybe 3 chickens in it!
 I didn’t add nesting boxes simply because it is for a rooster, but you can easily slip them inside or add a box on the back!
 There is a roosting bar that you can’t see that sits right above the big door!

-I built it with a small door inside a large door that completely folds down on top so that I can also use it as a chicken brooder if I don’t end up with a broody momma hen!
+I built this small chicken coop with a small door inside a large door that completely folds down on top so that I can also use it as a chicken brooder if I don’t end up with a broody momma hen!

-What do you say, are you ready to build yourself a chicken coop?
+What do you say, are you ready to build yourself a small chicken coop?

 Maybe a few more pics because it is just so CUTE!
 The ladder is my FAVORITE part!
 Lol!

 Here ya go!
-Downloadable plans are available here, DIY Small Chicken Coop Plans Step by step tutorial is below!
+Downloadable plans are available here!
+Step by step tutorial is below!

 I would love for you to SHARE or PIN this project if you think someone you know might like it!

 *Amazon links below are affiliate links!
 What does that mean?
 If you click a link below and make a purchase, I make a small percentage off of that purchase at no extra cost to you!
 I sure do appreciate it when you make purchases after clicking my links!😉

 - 1 – 8′ sheet of a steel roof panel